Layer Construction of Topological Crystalline Insulator LaSbTe: 4. Electronic band structures

-\emph{Electronic band structures.}---The band structures for~\ti~and~\tci~without and with SOC are shown in Fig.~\ref{fig:2}.
-It is known that as a family of $WHM$ compounds, \ti~has nodal lines when SOC is neglected~\cite{xu2015two, lou2016emergence}.
-This can be easily seen since there are band crossings along $\Gamma-X (Y)$, $\Gamma-M$ in $k_z=0$ plane and $Z-R$, $Z-A$ in $k_z=\pi$ plane.
-All the nodal lines are gapped when SOC is further included and \ti~becomes a weak TI as a simple stacking of QLs, i.e., 2D TIs~\cite{xu2015two}.
-There are also crossing points in band structure of~\tci~without SOC, which are parts of the nodal lines in the mirror plane $m^{100}_{\frac{1}{2}00 }$ as schematically shown in ~\ref{fig:1}(f).
-Again, SOC will open band gap along the nodal lines and~\tci~becomes a TCI.
+The band structures for~\ti~and~\tci~without and with SOC are shown in Fig.~\ref{fig:3}.
+As a family of $WHM$ compounds, \ti~has nodal lines when SOC is neglected~\cite{xu2015two, lou2016emergence} since there are band crossings along $\Gamma-X (Y)$, $\Gamma-M$ in $k_z=0$ plane and $Z-R$, $Z-A$ in $k_z=\pi$ plane.
+All the nodal lines are gapped when SOC is further included and \ti~becomes a weak TI as a simple stacking of QLs (i.e., 2D TIs)~\cite{xu2015two}.
+There are also crossing points in the band structure of~\tci~without SOC, which are parts of the nodal lines in the mirror plane $m^{100}_{\frac{1}{2}00 }$ as schematically shown in Fig.~\ref{fig:1}.
+Again, SOC opens the band gap along the nodal lines and~\tci~becomes a TCI.
 Neither t-LaSbTe nor o-LaSbTe has a global band gap to be a real insulator; however, this might be improved by replacing the component atoms with heavier elements to enhance SOC splitting, or by proper lattice strain and pressure effect.

-According to the theory of SBI~\cite{nc_ashvin,wanxg2019}, both~\ti~and~\tci~have inversion symmetry and their symmetry indicators are $\mathbb Z_{2,2,2,4}$ when SOC is considered, which can be easily calculated through Fu-Kane like formula~\cite{song2018quantitative, prx_ashvin}.
+According to the theory of SBI~\cite{nc_ashvin,wanxg2019}, both~\ti~and~\tci~have inversion symmetry, and when SOC is considered, their symmetry indicators are $\mathbb Z_{2,2,2,4}$ , which can be easily calculated through Fu-Kane like formula~\cite{song2018quantitative, prx_ashvin}.
 The three weak $\mathbb Z_2$ indices, denoted as $z_{2w,i=1,2,3}$, are obtained through

 The $\mathbb Z_4$ indicator, denoted as $z_4$ is from: